chmouel/blog/content/posts/rust-errorhandling.md

 with the help of anyhow and thiserror we are nicely showing the chain of errors and what caused it.

-## My very humble comparaison between Go and Rust error chaining
+## My humble comparaison between Go and Rust error chaining

 The go way is definitely more idiomatic and much easier to write and understand than the the rust way.
 However the Rust way is more elegant and I feel